Skip to main content

 ];

-Now in app.js create a const named productsHTML and then map all the products in the products array and asssign it to productsHTML.
+Now in app.js create a const named productsHTML and then map all the products with all the metadata in the products array and assign it to productsHTML.

 const productsHTML = products.map(